d-koppenhagen/ngx-semantic-version/README.md

 ```

 > if you have already configured one of the modules and you want to use the configuration provided
-by ngx-semantic-version, you can use `--force` to override an existing configuration.
+by ngx-semantic-version, you can use `--overrideConfigurations` to override an existing configuration.
 Please check
-the changes carefully using git after running with `--force`.
+the changes carefully using git after running with `--overrideConfigurations`.

 #### available options